deeplearning4j/deeplearning4j/spark-gpus.md

-##Refrences
+##References

-Training with intra-block parallel optimization and blockwise model-update filtering.
+[1] Training with intra-block parallel optimization and blockwise model-update filtering.
 In 2016

 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pages